netbrick/numeric_nation_input/README.md

 ## Info

-Allow `,` as decimal part delimiter for AR's float typecasting from string.
+Allow `,` and ` ` as decimal part delimiter for AR's float typecasting from string.

 ## Installation